 Some insist that The Book of Kells is Ireland’s greatest cultural treasure and the world’s most famous medieval manuscript.

 Trinity College started in 1592 as a Bible college for the education of Protestant ministers by Queen Elizabeth I. She was under the constant fear that her Protestant Irish subjects would leave and seek higher education elsewhere.
 Now it is recognized internationally, and ranked as one of the top 100 colleges in the world, and 36th in Europe for top universities.
 Trinity currently is known for its Arts, Humanities and Social Sciences; Engineering, Mathematics and Science; as well as Health Science degrees.
 The college is also known for educating some of history’s literary greats.
 One of these authors is Jonathon Swift best known for writing Gulliver’s Travels, who received his B.A. in 1686 and Doctor of Divinity in 1702.
-“Swift produced a dazzling body of work: essays, poetry, hoaxes, political writings, a famous novel, and impressive correspondence with statesmen, lords and ladies, men and women writers.”
+As Maureen Mulvihill writes in her excellent essay, “Swift produced a dazzling body of work: essays, poetry, hoaxes, political writings, a famous novel, and impressive correspondence with statesmen, lords and ladies, men and women writers.”
 Another author worthy of mention, Abraham Stoker, was born in 1847, graduated Trinity College as Bram Stoker in 1870.
 According to the Encyclopedia of World Biography is “best known as the author of Dracula, 1897, one of the most famous horror novels of all time.”
 At around the same time, Oscar Wilde also attended Trinity College.
 While attending in February 1874, Wilde won the Berkeley Gold Medal for Greek.
 According to the Trinity website, this is a solid gold medal that was started in 1752 and bestowed “to candidates answering a special examination in part of the Greek course prescribed for the annual honor examination in either the Senior Freshman or the Junior Sophister years.”
 This is a big deal, and unfortunately later in life, he had to pawn it and rebuy it several times due to difficult financial situations.
 Wilde is the well-known playwright of The Importance of Being Earnest and wrote his one and only novel in 1892, The Picture of Doran Gray.
 When I visit the college, I’m planning on spending the whole day locked away exploring more of these books and discovering what else Trinity has to offer.